microsoft/api-guidelines/graph/GuidelinesGraph.md

 - `pathSegment` is one or many navigation segments that can address an entity, collection of entities, property, or operation available for an entity.

-- `query` string must follow the OData standard for query representations and is covered in the Query section of OData specifications.
+- `query` string MUST follow the OData standard for query representations and is covered in the Query section of OData specifications.

 While HTTP defines no constraints on how different resources are related, it does encourage the use of URL path segment hierarchies to convey relationships.
 In Microsoft Graph, relationships between resources are supported by the OData concepts of singletons, entity sets, entities, complex types, and navigation properties.